 The system satisfaction score is 4.47 (Q1), which shows that teachers regard this recommender system as benefits students' SDL process and assist teachers in teaching(Q8).
 In system capability scores (Q2 and Q3) show that this system is helpful for students' term inquiry and helps students SDL process (Q7).
 To help students' diverse thinking, the Q4, Q5, and Q6 reflect that the system is suitable for assisting students' dispersing thinking ability.
 Furthermore, the standard deviation of Q5, "The system responses are under my expectations." reached 1.33.
 This high value shows that the SDL recommender response results are pretty unexpected, unlike traditional search engines response ever.

+Table 4.
+Resource recommender system compared with the general search engine.